Sketchware-Pro/Sketchware-Pro-Website/docs/components/cloud-messaging.md

 ---
-title: Cloud Messaging
+title: Firebase Cloud Messaging
 description: This is a simple and easy guide to use Firebase Cloud Messaging in Sketchware Pro.
 sidebar_position: 1
 ---
-# Cloud Messaging
+# Firebase Cloud Messaging
 Welcome!
 This is a simple and easy guide to use Firebase Cloud Messaging in Sketchware Pro.

 # What it is